 Surgery & Interventions

-The Oregon Stroke Center specialists at OHSU use advanced diagnostic equipment to get detailed information on your condition.
+The OHSU Stroke Center specialists use advanced diagnostic equipment to get detailed information on your condition.
 Our Stroke Center brings experts together from around OHSU, taking a multidisciplinary approach to give you the best medical, surgical and other treatments.

 Medical and Endovascular Therapies